Governors

 Vice-Chair - Jenny Gough

-Staff Governors - Fiona Gresty (Headteacher), Vicki Bradford (Associate), Heather Williams, Nicky Waddington
+Staff Governors - Fiona Gresty (Principal), Vicki Bradford (Head of School/Associate), Nicky Waddington, Tiffanie Noble

 Pen Portraits:

-Richard Gregson (Co-Chair) - I have recently (2019) become a School Governor.
-I have three boys, two who are in school and one who left having completed Year 6 recently.
-Charlotte and I have lived in the village for the past 14 years, having previously lived in Manchester, where I continue to work in Commercial Banking.
+Richard Gregson (Chair) - I became a School Governor in 2019.
+I have three boys, who attended Holmes Chapel Primary School but are now at High School/University.
+Charlotte and I have lived in the village for several years, having previously lived in Manchester, where I continue to work in Commercial Banking.
 My motivation to become a School Governor was due to seeing the school go from strength to strength over the past 8 years that my children have been associated with HCPS.
 I have always found the school to be a welcoming, safe and engaging environment as a parent.
 Outside of work and volunteering as a governor, I am a coach for the local Hurricanes Junior football team and I also have a passion for Golf, Northern Art and Stockport County in roughly that order.

-Jenny Gough (Vice-Chair) - I have two daughters who currently attend HCPS (my youngest is in Year 2 and my eldest is in Year 4).
+Jenny Gough (Vice-Chair) - I have two daughters, one who currently attends HCPS and is in Year 6 and one who is now at High School.
 I attended this school in the 1980s and have many fond memories of my time there.
 I went on to study at the Comprehensive School, Sir John Deane's and then qualified as a solicitor specialising in Commercial Property.
 After the arrival of my second daughter I have worked part-time in the education sector and now work for another local Multi-Academy Trust.
 I have been a governor at HCPS for a number of years and I am committed to helping the school.

 Chris Jackson (Co-opted Governor) - I moved with my family to Holmes Chapel in 1986 and our three boys all attended Middlewich Road Primary School.
 Shortly after moving my wife joined the staff and taught at the school for over 20 years up to retirement, followed by 7 years supply teaching.